seanox/aspect-js/README.md

   rendering reacts to changes in data objects and triggers partial rendering on consumers
 - Markup rendering
-  supports: condition, custom tags, events, filter, interval, iterate, rendering, resources messages, validation, ...
+  supports: conditions, custom tags, events, filter, interval, iterate, rendering, resources messages, validation, ...
 - Markup hardening
   makes it difficult to manipulate the attributes in the markup